languagetool-org/languagetool-org.github.io/how-to-avoid-mistakes-when-writing-rules.md

 ## Bad suggestions

 Sometimes, instead of correct forms, suggestions contain only messages that explain the kind of error.
-Note that OpenOffice.org will offer these suggestions as replacement for the matched error in the document.

 ### How to fix:

-* Offer only real suggestions in the `<suggestion/>` tag.
+* Offer only real suggestions in the `<suggestion>` tag.
-* Add `correction` attribute to the `example` marked as `incorrect="yes"` to test whether the suggestion offered is correct during JUnit tests.
+* Add `correction` attribute to the `example` to test whether the suggestion offered is correct during JUnit tests.

 ## Errors in regular expressions

-One of the common problems is not using parentheses () to group disjunctive groups in case of regular expressions with spaces.
-For example, "A" would match any POS tag in case it contains "A".
+One of the common problems is not using parentheses `()` to group disjunctive groups in case of regular expressions with spaces.
+For example, `A` would match any POS tag in case it contains `A`.
 But when used in an exception, you want to exclude exactly A. This is a bad way:

     <exception postag_regexp="yes" postag="!A"/>

 The correct form:

     <exception postag="A"/>

 This way it would match the POS tag as a whole string – this is what you actually want.
 Regular expressions have limited ways of expressing